xencon/aixcl/README.md

 ### Overview

-AIXCL is an AI-powered software development platform designed to accelerate and streamline the software development process.
+AIXCL is an AI-powered software development and engineering platform designed to accelerate and streamline the software development process.
 Key features include:

 - Automated test generation and code suggestions.
 - AI-powered pull request and code review assistance.